 Patents from 1976 forward are easiest to find because they are full text searchable.
 Patents prior to 1976 can be searched only by patent number and/or classification codes.
 Deciphering the classification codes for pre-1976 patents for pharmaceutical requires knowledge of chemistry and is best left to an expert patent searcher.

-Here are some tutorials about patents and searching them using the USPTO’s databases:
+Here are some tutorials about researching patents using the USPTO's databases: